Skip to main content

 User-Defined Functions

-A User-Defined Function (UDF) is code written by a user (or developer) that runs inside the Aerospike database server.
+This page describes User-Defined Functions (UDFs), which are code written by a user or developer that runs inside the Aerospike database server.
 UDFs can significantly extend the capability of the Aerospike Database engine in functionality and in performance.
-Aerospike currently only supports Lua as the UDF language.
+Aerospike currently supports only Lua for writing UDFs.

 note